 The Grange curriculum includes the ‘National Curriculum’ and the subjects contained within this and religious education for which we follow the Hartlepool agreed syllabus.
 It also includes extra elements that we at Grange feel are important to support our Vision, Core Values (Passion, Respect, Determination, Honesty, Team Work, Self-Belief, Self-Awareness and Kindness, Care and Compassion) and Mission.
 We ensure that our curriculum provision for pupil’s spiritual, moral, social and cultural (SMSC) development promotes tolerance of and respect for people of other faiths, cultures and lifestyles, in order to prepare them for life in our ever changing world.
 As part of our ongoing curriculum evaluation, we explore what our curriculum should achieve, which drives our planning of lessons, experiences and opportunities for children at Grange.

 Due to the situation brought about by Covid-19, we ensure that remote education is able for children who may not be able to be present in the school building.
-For some of our Foundation Subjects and Science, we will follow the units and sequence of Oak National Academy to support with remote learning.

 We want the children at Grange Primary to be inquisitive and passionate about their learning and spark a desire for life long learning.